 In the early years, there were no principal areas of focus for the foundation’s funding.
 Grants were made primarily to organizations the family supported, not only in Wichita Falls, but also in Virginia and North Carolina, the birthplaces of Mr. and Mrs. Priddy.

-In 2013, The Priddy Foundation celebrated 50 years of philanthropy.
-Through mid 2018, the foundation has cumulatively invested almost $130 million in the continued welfare, education, health and growth of residents primarily in North Texas and Southern Oklahoma.
+In 2013, The Priddy Foundation® celebrated 50 years of philanthropy.
+Through 2021, the foundation has cumulatively invested slightly more than $164 million in the continued welfare, education, health and growth of residents primarily in North Texas and Southern Oklahoma.
 Combined with the funding from the Charitable Trust, the family is responsible for infusing just over $250 million for the enrichment of others.

 Today the foundation makes grants principally in the areas of human services, education, the arts, and health, with geographical concentrations in North Texas and Southern Oklahoma.
 It is governed by a committed board of community leaders who count it a privilege to continue the legacy of the Priddy family.